Robert Scorpio: 2019

 Robert returns to Port Charles in early 2019 with intel on why Anna suddenly went blind.
 Their search for answers leads them to Dr. Arthur Cabot who went blind as well.
 They restore Cabot's sight who tells them Anna and her sister Alex were part of his original study to transfer memories from one person to another.

 In March, Robert joins Sonny Corinthos (Maurice Benard) in Turkey to find and rescue Sonny's son, Dante Falconeri (Dominic Zamprogna) who has been on an undercover for the WSB since June 2018.
 After a shootout with Raj Patel and his men, Robert brings Sonny and Dante home.

 In April, Robert reveals the possibility to Anna that Peter may not be her son after all, but Anna decides not to pursue that theory because she wants a relationship with Peter.

 In June, Robert was booted out of the WSB by being forced to retire despite the fact he still has WSB contacts.
 He later becomes the new District Attorney for Port Charles.

+2024

+In October 2024, it was revealed that Sasha Gilmore (Sofia Mattsson) is his daughter with Holly after Holly tells her daughter at the Quartermaine Mansion to end her relationship with Mac's son Cody Bell (Josh Kelly), because they are first cousins.

+Reception

+In 2023, Charlie Mason from Soaps She Knows placed Robert at #19 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting that "James Bond’s got nothing on Port Charles’ answer to 007, the smoothest of operators and shrewdest of characters.
+Even now that he’s switched gears and become district attorney, many a fan wouldn’t mind calling him “the spy who loved me.”"